DashingNights/banana/README.md

 - `article.js`: The file that defines the schema and model for articles.

-- `user.js`: The file that defines the schema and model for users.

 The models are responsible for interacting with the database.
 They define the schemas for the data and provide methods for querying and modifying the data.

-### Middleware

-The `middleware` directory contains the following files:

-- `authMiddleware.js`: The file that defines the middleware for handling authentication.

-- `requireAuth.js`: The file that defines the middleware for requiring authentication.

-The middleware is responsible for processing the incoming requests before they reach the routes.
-The middleware can perform actions such as checking for authentication and modifying the request.

 ## Authentication

-The Banana Project uses JSON Web Tokens (JWTs) for authentication.
-When a user logs in, a JWT is created and stored in a cookie.
-The JWT contains the user ID, which is used to identify the user on subsequent requests.

-The Banana Project also has two types of users: regular users and admin users.
-Admin users have additional privileges, such as being able to delete articles.

-You can add or remove users from the `User.js` file.
-The passwords are NOT hashed for simplicity, please implement if needed.
+This project uses the [Auth0](https://auth0.com/) service for authentication.
 ## Conclusion

 The Banana Project is a website that allows users to read and write articles.
 The project has both front-end and back-end components, and it is built using Node.js, Express.js, and MongoDB.
-The project uses JWTs for authentication and has two types of users: regular users and admin users.```

-This documentation explains the Banana Project, how it works, and how to run it.
-It covers both the front-end and back-end components, including the routes, models, and middleware.
-It also explains how authentication works in the project.